Revealing Multimodal Causality with Large Language Models: Experiments

 \subsection{Ablation Study}

 We conduct an ablation study to evaluate the effectiveness of each module in MLLM-CD.
 We compare the full MLLM-CD with the following variants: (1) \textbf{MLLM-CD w/o Contrastive Factor Discovery} (w/o CFD): This variant does not perform contrastive factor discovery, and instead, only uses a simple method, similar to~\cite{DBLP:conf/nips/LiuCLGCHZ24}, for factor identification.
 (2) \textbf{MLLM-CD w/o Counterfactual Reasoning} (w/o CR): This variant only uses the contrastive factor discovery module and the causal structure discovery module.
 (3) \textbf{MLLM-CD w/o Both} (w/o Both): This variant only uses a simple factor identification prompt from~\cite{DBLP:conf/nips/LiuCLGCHZ24} and then performs causal structure discovery without any multimodal reasoning.
 The performance of these variants with Gemini 2.0 on two datasets is shown in Table \ref{tab:ablation-main}.

-Please refer to Appendix \ref{sec:appen_full_ablation} for the full results.
+Please refer to Appendix \ref{sec:appen_ablation} for the full results.
 One can observe that excluding either the contrastive factor discovery or the counterfactual reasoning module leads to a significant drop in performance.
 In specific, contrastive factor discovery shows more impact on the accuracy and completeness of factor identification.
 The counterfactual reasoning module, on the other hand, shows more effectiveness in refining the causal structure, as we can see from the comparison of MLLM-CD w/o CR and the full MLLM-CD.
 Meanwhile, it contributes to larger improvements on the relatively smaller dataset (Lung Cancer) than the larger one (MAG).
 This indicates the importance of introducing plausible counterfactuals based on the MLLM's knowledge and reasoning capabilities to alleviate the data scarcity issue and possible data noise.
 By combining both modules, they jointly contribute to the improvement of causal factor and structure discovery, demonstrating the effectiveness of MLLM-CD.